Director of Music Mr S Clarke

 - Attend concerts and performances.

-- If they learn or would like to learn an instrument, join a choir or music group, support this and give them confidence.
+- If they learn or would like to learn an instrument, join a choir or music group, support this and give them confidence in their musical abilities.

 Key Stage 3